Are you looking for the most popular architectural roofing shingles colors for the New Year?

 CertainTeed, GAF, and Owens Corning are the primary asphalt shingle manufacturers.
 Each offers a variety of three-tab and architectural roofing shingles with various color options.

-The days of just picking from black, brown, and gray are no more, thanks to architectural shingles.
+Thanks to architectural shingles, the days of picking from black, brown, and gray are over.
 Check out their guide here to learn more about the colors of CertainTeed’s Landmark Pro shingles.

 - CertainTeed Landmark Pro = Color Guide